billstclair/elm-sha256/README.md

     hash = sha256("foo")

-`example.elm` contains a simple example.
+`example/example.elm` contains a simple example.
 To run it:

-    cd .../elm-sha256
+    cd .../elm-sha256/example
     elm-reactor

 Then aim your browser at [localhost:8000/example.elm](http://localhost:8000/example.elm).